HB582 Alabama 2017 Session

 - Custodial sexual misconduct, crimes further defined, community corrections program, alcohol or drug abuse court referral and treatment program included, Secs.
 14-11-30, 14-11-31 am'd.

-This bill would further define the crime to provide that a person commits the crime of custodial sexual misconduct if he or she is an employee and engages in sexual conduct with a person under the supervisory, disciplinary, or custodial authority of a community corrections and punishment program or an alcohol or drug abuse court referral and treatment program.
+- Expands the custodial sexual misconduct crime to include an employee engaging in sexual conduct with a person under the supervision, disciplinary, or custodial authority of a community corrections and punishment program or an alcohol or drug abuse court referral and treatment program.

 - Subjects